-- August in the north is generally a dry month, so there's less chance of being soaked on the Great Wall, but late August sees the beginning of seasonal typhoons along the southern coast, so it's possible you might get pretty wet in Hong Kong, Shanghai, or Xiamen.
+- August is generally a dry month in the north of China, so there's less chance of being soaked on the Great Wall.
+Late August sees the beginning of seasonal typhoons along the southern coast, so it's possible you might get pretty wet in Hong Kong, Shanghai, or Xiamen.

-- It's going to be hot, there's no doubt about it.
-If you're a cool weather person and are uncomfortable in humidity, then perhaps it would be better to wait until a cooler month, like October.
+- August is going to be hot—there's no doubt about it!
+If you're a cool-weather person and are uncomfortable in humidity, then perhaps it would be better to wait until a cooler month such as October.